 Prince George, BC Canada V2N 4Z9

 Since time immemorial, Indigenous peoples have walked gently on the diverse traditional territories where the University of Northern British Columbia community is grateful to live, work, learn, and play.
-We are committed to building and nurturing relationships with Indigenous peoples, we acknowledge their traditional lands, and we thank them for their hospitality.
+We are committed to building and nurturing relationships with Indigenous peoples, we acknowledge their traditional lands, and we thank them.